temporalio/temporal-development-patterns-whitepapers/statemachine-vs-temporal/temporal/readme.md

-# Implementing a Temporal Workflow for a Publishing Use Case using the Java SDK
+# Implementing a Temporal Workflow for a Document Publishing Use Case using the Temporal Java SDK

 The purpose of the project is to demonstrate how to implement a fictitious document publishing workflow use case in Temporal.
 The project uses the [Temporal Java SDK](https://docs.temporal.io/docs/java/introduction).